hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 ## Roughness.XYZ with QGIS (recommended)

-The first step for delineating roughness zones in QGIS is to set up the coordinate reference system and save the project, analogous to the `QGIS pre-processing turorial <tm-qgis-prepro>`:
+The first step for delineating roughness zones in QGIS is to set up the coordinate reference system and save the project, analogous to the `QGIS pre-processing tutorial <tm-qgis-prepro>`:

 * Open QGIS, and in the top menu go to **Project** > **Properties**.
 * Activate the **CRS** tab.
-* Set the CRS that your {ref}`basemap <basemap>` / {term}`DEM` data use; for this example, enter `UTM zone 33N` and select *UTM zone 33N (WGS84)* (EPSG 32633), which is basically not a great choice because of its low precision, but it will do the job for this tutorial.
+* Set the CRS that your {ref}`basemap <basemap>` / {term}`DEM` data use; for this example, enter `UTM zone 33N` and select *UTM zone 33N (WGS84)* (EPSG 32633), which is not a great choice because of its low precision, but it will do the job for this tutorial.
 * Click **Apply** and **OK**.
 * Save the project into a new folder where all files for this tutorial will be stored.

-It will be important to avoid overlapping that would lead to avoid ambiguous or missing definitions of regions.
+It will be important to avoid overlapping that would lead to ambiguous or missing definitions of regions.
 Therefore, activate snapping:

 * Activate the *Snapping Toolbar*: **View** > **Toolbars** > **Snapping Toolbar**
 * In the **Snapping toolbar** > **Enable Snapping** <img src="../../img/qgis/snapping-horseshoe.png">